Philippine Army Reserve Command: 1986 EDSA Revolution

-Birth of the modern reserve force
+Birth of the modern AFP Reserve Force

 1991 saw the birth of a new reserve force when Republic Act 7077 (Reservists Act of 1991) was signed into law on July 1, 1991.
 This new legislation directed the AFP to organize and create units with the sole purpose of reservists management.

 On May 12, 1992, the Reserve Command, Philippine Army, was again reactivated pursuant to HPA General Orders No. 392 and was later again renamed as the Army Reserve Command on October 1, 1999 (HPA GO Nr 1300) and was given its marching orders to maintain, administer, develop, train, and organize reservists units to help enhance and sustain National Security and Development.

-Future of the reserve force
+Future of RESCOM, PA

 In the 21st century, the unit is modernizing itself pursuant to the directives of Headquarters, Philippine Army's transformation roadmap to 2028.

-Legal mandate
+Legal Mandate

 Commonwealth Act 1

 Commonwealth Act No. 1, particularly Section II, cites the responsibility of each and every citizen of for the defense of the nation.
 Citizens may be mobilized in the event the national government declares an act of war or emergency.